christorreed/ReeditShipManagement/README.Changelog.md

 #### Other Changes

 * Now monitoring subsystem integrity for cargo containers (based on actual capacity) and welders.
+* Improved spawn management, including a warning if no functional spawn is present.
 * Fixed battery display bugs on subsystem integrity lcd.
 * Now counting steel plates on inventory display screen
 * New default ignore keyword: `[I]`